Concept Feature Incremental Processing Performance Architecture ~10 min read

 All examples above are simple cases: each single input row (e.g. a document) is involved independently during each specific transformation.

 CocoIndex is a highly customizable framework, not only limited to simple chunking and embedding.
-It allows users for more complex advanced transformations, such as:
+It allows users to perform more complex advanced transformations, such as:

-Merge.
-For example, you're building an index for "all AI products", and you want to combine information from multiple sources, some product exists in one source and some in multiple.
+• Merge.
+For example, you’re building an index for “all AI products”, and you want to combine information from multiple sources, some products exist in one source and some in multiple.
 For each product, you want to combine information from different sources.

 The common theme is that during transformation, multiple input rows (coming from single or multiple sources) need to be involved at the same time.
 Once a single input row is updated or deleted, CocoIndex will need to fetch other related rows from the same or other sources.
 Here which other rows are needed is based on which are involved in the transformations.
 CocoIndex keeps track of such relationships, and will fetch related rows and trigger necessary reprocessings incrementally.